by Carolyn Thomas ♥ @HeartSisters

 Not one of my doctors or nurses – both before and after that delivery – mentioned to me at the time that my diagnosis meant I was now at a significantly higher risk of having a heart attack compared to women who have never experienced preeclampsia.
 Few if any experts had any idea back then, of course, that these two health issues were even related.

-Fast forward a few decades to the day I survived what doctors call the “widowmaker” heart attack.
+Fast forward several years to the day I survived what doctors call the “widowmaker” heart attack.

 In an effort to narrow down a possible cause for my myocardial infarction, each of the cardiologists, nurses, residents and cardiology fellows who met me during my stay in the Coronary Care Unit of Victoria’s Royal Jubilee Hospital asked me very similar questions: